-- Do not use this medicine if you are also taking methotrexate or a tetracycline antibiotic, such as doxycycline, minocycline, tetracycline.
+- Do not use this medicine if you are also taking methotrexate or a tetracycline antibiotic, including doxycycline, minocycline, or tetracycline.

 - Some medicines can affect how acitretin works.
 Tell your doctor if you are also taking any of the following: